Cikmo/pnw-alliance-description/README.md

 This git repository is dedicated to updating the description of the alliance page, and providing a central location for hosting the "true" version.

+You can preview the current main branch version of the description [here](https://cikmo.github.io/Alliance-Page/alliance_preview_page.html).

 ## Instructions

 To update the description, edit the file `description.html`.